 Super Simple Eco-Swaps this Christmas: Wrapping Paper

 The easiest way to tell if wrapping paper can be recycled is to scrunch it up.
 If the paper unravels it cannot be recycled.
-If it stays scrunched up, it can, but you’ll need to make the effort to remove any leftover plastics (such as sellotape, stickers and bows).
+If it stays scrunched up, it can, but you’ll need to make sure that you remove any leftover plastics (such as sellotape, stickers and bows).

 Say hello to new ideas

 This year, we challenge you to jazz up your gifts with 100% eco-friendly ideas.
-For starters, there is 100% recycled, unbleached paper on the paper on the market which has been printed with vegetable inks.
+For starters, there is 100% recycled, unbleached paper on the market which has been printed with vegetable inks.
 This means less energy and chemicals used to make your wrapping paperwhite or patterned.
 Just Google 100% recycled paper and you’ll be presented with lots of lovely festive designs.
 Happy choosing!
 We’ve also noticed big supermarkets including Marks & Spencers, Morrisons and The Works selling them as rolls of brown paper.

 Make your own

-An exciting project for many this year.
+Your new exciting project.
+Personalising your wrapping paper.
 Purchase yourself a large roll of brown postal paper and decorate it with stamps and ribbons.
 If you pick up an alphabet stamp set, you could add everyone’s names to their gifts too.
-Your stamps can be re-used every year on Christmas cards, tags and envelops so will end up much better value for money.
+Your stamps can be re-used every year on Christmas cards, tags and envelops - so much better value for money.
 Swap plastic ribbon for natural materials like hessian, twine, cinnamon sticks, flowers and dried orange slices.

 Wrap it with a wrap!